Microsoft Mixed REality: Summer Internship 2018

 Role: One of four experience designers working together with a PM and two developers

-During my internship, I was able to work in a multidisciplinary team of designers, PMs, and devs on a project that would eventually drive the direction of the Mixed Reality team and HoloLens product at Microsoft.
+I was given the opportunity to work together with a multidisciplinary team of designers, PMs, and developers on a project that would eventually drive the direction of the HoloLens product at Microsoft.
 Because I was able to work with the rest of the team, I was given the invaluable experience of collaborating with devs and a PM while working on a project that made impact to the organization.

 I had the unique opportunity to work in an incubation team.
 This meant that we were able to experience an entrepreneurial environment inside of a large company like Microsoft.
-Because of this, we worked in a very fast paced environment that focused on research and rapid prototyping.
+Because of this, we worked in a very fast paced environment that focused on research and rapid prototyping, instead of focusing on single features.

 Through synthesis of the team's research findings, our team created over a hundred 3D prototypes and scenarios.